flutter/flutter/README.md

-We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model, whether you're targeting iOS or Android, web, Windows, macOS, Linux or embedding it as the UI toolkit for a platform of your choice.
+We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model, whether you're targeting iOS or Android, web, Windows, macOS, Linux, or embedding it as the UI toolkit for a platform of your choice.

 ### Beautiful user experiences

-We want to enable designers to deliver their full creative vision without being forced to water it down due to limitations of the underlying framework.
+We want to enable designers to deliver their full creative vision without being forced to water it down due to the limitations of the underlying framework.
 Flutter's [layered architecture] gives you control over every pixel on the screen and its powerful compositing capabilities let you overlay and animate graphics, video, text, and controls without limitation.
 Flutter includes a full